tchan2/packet-gpu/README.md

 (...)
 ```

-You may now continue to the [Initialize Terraform](#initialize-terraform) section of this page.
+You may now skip to the [Initialize Terraform](#initialize-terraform) section of this page.

 ## Create a Project
 If you do not already have a project created in Packet, please go to the `packet-gpu.tf` file, and look for the following code: